On this site:

 PCB is finished.

-I checked the circuit, connected a battery and switched it on.
+I checked the circuit, connected a battery and threw the switch.
 The display came up as described in the instruction booklet.
 I connected my scope and saw the RF output signal.
-On an FM receiver I had standing on my workbench, I got a carrier, right on 87.5 MHz.
+On an FM receiver I got a carrier, right on 87.5 MHz.
 I set the frequency to 108 MHz and that worked fine, too.
 Then I connected an AF generator to one of the inputs and heard the tone through the speaker.
-I set the mode button to stereo, now the sound was distorted. using the scope, I found out that the stereo encoder can only deliver about 120 mV top before it starts to limit.
+I set the mode button to stereo, but now the sound was slightly distorted.
+On my scope, I saw that the stereo encoder can only deliver about 120 mV top before it starts to clip.

-Now I wanted to test it with some music.
-The guys from ELV are warning that it is illegally to connect the generator to an antenna.
+Now I wanted to hear some music.
+The guys from ELV are warning that it is illegal to connect the generator to an antenna.
 So I used a balun to connect the generator directly to the antenna input of my Philips B8X44A FM stereo receiver.

 I tried the test generator on a few FM stereo radios to judge its performance.
-I found it works ok, but the sound is somewhat weak.
-In stereo mode, there is some extra distortion and hissing noises.
-The channel separation is acceptable, but if you connect a tone to one channel and listen to the other, you hear a weak tone with distorsion and noise.
+I found the sound level is somewhat weak.
+In stereo mode, distortion and hissing noises can be heard.
+Channel separation is not impressive.
+If you connect a tone to one channel and listen to the other one, you hear a weak tone with distorsion and noise.

 Well, after all, this is only a simple stereo encoder.
-I found out that people who really care about putting a neat FM stereo signal on the air, such as the Pira.CZ pirate radio site, hate the BH1415's performance and prefere a more complex DYI stereo encoder.
+Doing some more research, I found that people who are fussy about putting a decent FM stereo signal on the air, such as the Pira.CZ pirate radio site, hate the BH1415's performance and prefere a more complex DYI stereo encoder.